What Is Cognitive Automation? A Primer

 Another way to think about cognitive automation is that it learns at least in part by association.
 It takes unstructured data and uses that to build relationships and create indices, tags, annotations, and other metadata.
 It tries to find similarities between items pertaining to specific business processes — invoices, purchase order numbers, shipping addresses, assets, liabilities, etc. Some of the questions that it uses to build these relationships include:

 There are a number of advantages to cognitive automation over other types of AI.
-Among them are the facts that cognitive automation solutions are pretrained to automate specific business processes and hence need less data before they can make impact; they don’t require help from data scientists and/or IT to build elaborate models.
+Among them are the facts that cognitive automation solutions are pretrained to automate specific business processes and hence need fewer data before they can make an impact; they don’t require help from data scientists and/or IT to build elaborate models.
 They are designed to be used by business users and be operational in just a few weeks.

 The coolest thing is that as new data is added to a cognitive system, the system can make more and more connections.
 This allows cognitive automation systems to keep learning unsupervised, and constantly adjusting to the new information they are being fed.